zenml-io/zenml/docs/book/stack_components/orchestrator.md

 2. The FLAVOR class variable needs to be set in the particular sub-class as it is meant to indentify the implementation flavor of the particular orchestrator.
-3. Lastly, the base class features one `abstractmethod`s:
+3. Lastly, the base class features one `abstractmethod`:
    `prepare_or_run_pipeline`.
 In the implementation of every `Orchestrator` flavor, it is required to define this method with respect to the flavor at hand.